 Parker Moore Quoted in Law360 on Fourth Circuit Deferral to Corps’ Denial of Wetlands Permit

-Parker Moore, a Principal in Beveridge & Diamond's Washington, DC office, and a former wetlands ecologist, was quoted in an Environmental Law360 article titled "4th Circ.
+Principal Parker Moore (Washington, DC) was quoted in a March 24 article in Law360 titled "4th Circ.
 'Nexus' Ruling Expands Deference To Army Corps."
-The article addresses the propriety of the Fourth Circuits decision to defer broadly to the U.S. Army Corps of Engineers' determination under the Clean Water Act (CWA) of when a wetland has a "significant nexus" to a downstream navigable waterway.
+The article addresses the propriety of the Fourth Circuit's decision to defer broadly to the U.S. Army Corps of Engineers' determination under the Clean Water Act (CWA) of when a wetland has a "significant nexus" to a downstream navigable waterway.

 "That says to me that the Corps is looking to establish jurisdiction through a hydrologic connection, which is something that the Rapanos court said is not permissible.
 But the court here allowed them to do it based on the fact that the navigable waterway is impaired and that it floods twice in 15 years.
 That really ignores the requirement from Rapanos that a significant nexus not be speculative or insubstantial.
 The impacts potentially could be far-reaching.
 It really would allow the Corps to establish jurisdiction for anything that has a hydrologic connection.”

 Click here for the full article (subscription required).